Maestro-111/movies-search-system/README.md

 2. front-end (cont)
 3. Fix .dockerignore issue (e.g. not ignoring sqlite files)
 4. Continue updating friends section within users.
 Final goal is to have more info for recommendations
-5. Issue with styles for user app.
-6. Ranking Model overfit
+5. Ranking Model overfit (oversampling is not working...)
-7. Configure computation backstage
+6. Configure computation backstage (celery configuration)
-8. logs location issue
+7. add paginator for display where needed